 The landskap chooses a board of directors to lead the Nation and to keep its affairs in order.
 Its executive officer is titled First Curator and is also the Nation’s chief representative and chairperson of the landskap.
 Apart from the First Curator, the board is comprised mainly of alumni, not students, and thus most everyday work at the Nation is delegated to seven committees that report to the board, each comprised of students.
 Authority over a certain part of the running of the Nation is vested in each committee, which are free to govern their areas quite freely, within the – usually financial – framework set by the board.
 These committees are:

-The Program committee; responsible for entertainment, such as the Pub, Nouvelle, spex and Sunday brunch; headed by the Second Curator.
+The Program committee; responsible for entertainment, such as the Pub, Club, gasks, balls, lunch, café and other events; headed by the Second Curator.

 The Library committee; runs the Nation’s library, reading rooms, archives, photo archives and art collection; headed by the Librarian.

 The Sports committee; responsible for the physical development of the members and functions as the board of the separate association V-Dala IF; headed by the Sports secretary.

 The Contact committee; runs internal social affairs of the Nation, such as guidance of new members (recentiorer) and hosting parties; headed by the Contact secretary.

 The International committee; responsible for maintaining a relationship with our sister nations and reception of exchange students; headed by the International secretary.

 The Information committee; manages the Nation’s channels of information, such as the magazine Landskapsposten and this website; headed by the Information secretary under the First Curator’s supervision.